 Some gifts are priceless.

 For example, what a great gift it would be if someone would come and rearrange my cabinets to store my most-used items within easy reach.
 The things I use most seemed to be stored the furthest from my reach.
 Other items I stored so low, I often feel a twinge of pain bending to pull out a pot or pan.

 So I carefully planned out where each item could be placed for the greatest balance of convenience and efficiency.
 Now when one of the kids asks me what I want for my birthday, I know just what to tell them.

 What Are Good Gift Ideas for Senior Citizens?

 With that in mind, here are ideas for gifts that seniors might find more valuable than you can imagine.
-Of course, always talk with your senior your plans to help them.
+Of course, always talk with your senior first about your plans to help them.
 Seniors, like everyone else, want to feel in control of their lives, and want to participate in decisions that will affect them.

 - Rearrange cabinets, cupboards and pantries for easiest reach to the most-used items